-10.7 HANGAR SUPPRESSION SYSTEMS
+11.7 HANGAR SUPPRESSION SYSTEMS

+For AF projects see section 11.13.
 Specify all the foam system performance design criteria.
 The drawings need to clearly specify the discharge criteria and simultaneous operation of the overhead system.
-For Air Force projects, provide equipment schedules, such as a foam generator schedule complete with a list of the salient design features so the Contractor can design the system.
+Provide equipment schedules with a list of the salient design features so the Contractor can design the system.
 The design needs to indicate a minimum number of generators and a provable conceptual system to avoid Contractors supplying two when five are required.
 Provide calculations/catalog data showing how the sizes and locations were selected including the minimum operating pressure for the generator.

 Show the incoming water location, risers, and main piping.
-The riser must be fully detailed complete with identifying all valves, switches, surge suppressors, strainers and piping.
+The riser must be fully detailed complete with identifying all valves, switches, surge suppressors, strainers, and piping.
 The conceptual design begins downstream of the riser and not at the pump.
 The riser diagrams were not complete.
-For Air Force projects, the foam generator detail needs to show the incoming solution piping, strainer, pressure gage, clearances around the generator, bird screen, bracing call out to the structural drawings and other devices recommended by the manufacturer.
-The foam tank size and interconnection to the flow control valve needs to be shown.
 The Contractors here in Japan rely on diagrams and equipment on the drawing.
 Notes describing the equipment and system requirements are difficult for the Contractor to understand.
 Important items need to be shown pictorially to indicate the design intent.
 The detail callouts on the plan need to match detail sheets.